About the Major

 Thematic Approach courses.
 Thematic approach courses examine specific problems, questions, or themes that intersect with the study of religion.
 These include gender, race, politics, sex, law, science, and colonialism.
 Thematic approach courses may focus on one religious tradition or draw comparatively between traditions, but all are intended to provide tools for exploring and analyzing historical and contemporary phenomena.

 Method and Theory courses.
 These courses review and critically analyze methods, theories, and strategies employed by scholars of religion.
-Method and theory courses include the department's Majors Colloquium in Religious Studies (RELI398) is required of all majors and is to be taken in their junior year.
+Method and theory courses include the department's Majors Colloquium in Religious Studies (RELI398), required of all majors and to be taken in the junior year.
 The task of this course is to reflect upon the theoretical and methodological pluralism in the field of religious studies with the opportunity to apply these theories and methods to specific texts, concrete issues, or other cultural formations.